advanced-online-marketing/ExternalVisitId/README.md

             return true;
         }

-        Common::printDebug('The visit could not be match with an existing one...');
+        Common::printDebug('The visit could not be matched with an existing one...');

         return false;
     }